hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_ru.rst

     ```rst
     .. autofunction:: module_name.function_name
     ```
-    - Include explicit examples of class and function documentation to demonstrate the required docstrings.
+    - Include explicit examples of class and function documentation to demonStarte the required docstrings.

     - Carefully document all exceptions with precise information.